 According to the American Academy of Allergy, Asthma and Immunology, if you have outdoor allergies, don't rake leaves or mow lawns.
-Always consult with your healthcare any health questions about raking leaves.
+Always talk with your healthcare provider any health questions about raking leaves.

 Wear sturdy, slip-resistant shoes.

 Use a rake that's the correct height (not too short) and not too heavy.